FOSSEE/st-scripts/getting_started_with_ipython/script.rst

 ..
 R2

-In this tutorial we will cover the basic usage of the ``ipython`` interpreter.
-IPython is an enhanced Python interpreter that provides features like tabcompletion, easier access to help and lot of other functionality.
+At the end of this tutorial, you will be able to,

+ 1. invoke the ``ipython`` interpreter .
+ #. quit the ``ipython`` interpreter.
+ #. navigate in the history of ``ipython``.
+ #. use of tab-completion for writing ipython functions.
+ #. look-up documentation of functions.
+ #. interrupt incomplete or incorrect commands.

 ..
 R3